 Understanding SPDR S&P 500's Unusual Options Activity

-On Tuesday, shares of SPDR S&P 500 (NYSE:SPY) saw unusual options activity.
-After the option alert, the stock price moved up to $437.57.
+Shares of SPDR S&P 500 (NYSE:SPY) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $436.49.

 - Sentiment: BEARISH